(Back to Haunted Movies Index)

 THE HAUNTING (1999)

 Convinced they are there in an attempt for Dr. Marrow to diagnose and cure their common disease, insomnia, the three patients set about exploring the house and its interminable halls and rooms.
-Meanwhile, the house's caretaker Mrs. Dudley, avidly insists on introducing herself to each of the patients, and persistently reinforces her desire to leave before sundown.
-Foreshadowing evil to come, Mrs. Dudley's ill-omened warnings of not staying "in the night, in the dark, where strange things happen and no one can hear you.in the night, in the dark", set off an worrisome tone contrasting the ignorant patient's perceptions of the beautiful house.
+Meanwhile, the house's caretaker, Mrs. Dudley, avidly insists on introducing herself to each of the patients and persistently reinforces her desire to leave before sundown.
+Foreshadowing evil to come, Mrs. Dudley's ill-omened warnings of not staying "in the night, in the dark, where strange things happen and no one can hear you, in the night, in the dark", set off a worrisome tone contrasting the ignorant patient's perceptions of the beautiful house.

-As Luke, Theo, and Dr. Marrow race against time, the dark, and the evil spirit that is Mr. Crane, they earnestly fight to escape the house and save Eleanor.
+As Luke, Theo and Dr. Marrow race against time and the dark, evil spirit that is Mr. Crane, they earnestly fight to escape the house and save Eleanor.
 But Mr. Crane is a powerful and evil man whose sinister ways still dominate the house even after his death.
-With animated Griffins, statues, paintings, and more coming to life before their very eyes, can the group escape the house before Mr. Cane undoes them all?
+With animated Griffins, statues, paintings and more coming to life before their very eyes, can the group escape the house before Mr. Cane undoes them all?
 Moreover, what will happen to Eleanor if she chooses to stay?
-But if she doesn't stay, what happens to all those innocent children.
+But if she doesn't stay, what happens to all those innocent children?

-Thus, it is the massive voids and empty space that lingers between high-arching oppressive edifices and over-detailed macabre paintings that help evoke the proper mood reflected in the character's emotions and the psychological suspense the film begs to express.
-Moreover the attempt to isolate and separate the characters from one another in a house so vastly large and dark in tone and setting (most scenes are shot at night) helps to manifest the fears that are naturally derived from the primordial apprehensions of things like ghosts under the bed, shadows in the night, etc. etc. Though the special effects are slightly overdone at times, and the seamless effect to merge effect with acting can seem a bit incongruent, all in all "The Haunting" is an enjoyable film that will wet your visual appetite and stimulate your psychological fears; even if just for a few hours.
+Thus, it is the massive voids and empty spaces that linger between high-arching oppressive edifices and over-detailed macabre paintings that help evoke the proper mood reflected in the character's emotions and the psychological suspense the film begs to express.
+Moreover, the attempt to isolate and separate the characters from one another in a house so vastly large and dark in tone and setting (most scenes are shot at night) helps to manifest the fears that are naturally derived from the primordial apprehension of things like ghosts under the bed, shadows in the night, etc. etc. Though the special effects are slightly overdone at times and the seamless effect to merge effect with acting can seem a bit incongruent, all in all "The Haunting" is an enjoyable film that will wet your visual appetite and stimulate your psychological fears; even if just for a few hours.

 Liam Neeson plays Dr. David Marrow, a scientists conducting studies on the dynamics of human fear and its dependence on group stimulation, who gathers three 'study subjects' under false pretense and brings them to Hill House for the scare of their lives.